Labor Day starts with $70+ in savings on Coursera Plus. Save 40% for 3 months.

 This credential demonstrates your knowledge and proficiency in talent development principles and practices.
 To earn the APTD, you must pass an exam, have at least three years of experience working, and have completed 28 hours of professional development in talent development.

-The CPLP is a comprehensive certification covering all learning and performance improvement aspects.
-To earn the CPLP, you must pass a knowledge exam, submit a "work product" for assessment, and have at least three years of experience working in the field.
+The CPTD, formerly known as the Certified Professional in Learning and Performance (CPLP), is a comprehensive certification covering all learning and performance improvement aspects.
+To earn the CPLP, you must pass a knowledge exam and have at least five years of experience working in the field and 60 hours of qualified educational activities within the past five years.
+If you already have the APTD, you can qualify with four years of relevant professional experience.

 Many online talent management courses are available that can help you boost your talent management skills.
 These courses cover topics such as job analysis, performance management, and training design and delivery.
 Many professional organizations also offer certification programs to help you demonstrate your expertise in talent management.